 Generating positive media coverage of your event is something you need to aim for, as it’s the most effective way of broadcasting our key messages:

 - Vegans enjoy a wide variety of foods, including vegan versions of pretty much everything omnivores eat

 - Veganism is a rational lifestyle choice, not a diet fad

-- Veganism is about caring about non-human animals, the environment and people.
+- Veganism benefits animals, the environment and health.